Should You Use The Smith Machine?

 If you ask people about the smith machine in the gym, you are going to get a wide variety of responses.

-Some guys absolutely love it, and use it extensively as part of their workouts.
+Some people absolutely love it, and use it extensively as part of their workouts.

-Other guys, however, think that the smith machine is an abomination of the weight room – and wouldn’t touch it with a ten foot pole.
+Other people, however, think that the smith machine is an abomination of the weight room – and wouldn’t touch it with a ten foot pole.

 But the one thing that is plainly clear is that these things are popular.